 The Pipeline and Hazardous Materials Safety Administration ("PHMSA") imposes pipeline safety requirements on regulated pipelines and gathering lines pursuant to its authority under the Natural Gas Pipeline Safety Act and the Hazardous Liquid Pipeline Safety Act, each as amended.
 The Rustler Breaks Oil Pipeline System is subject to PHMSA oversight.
 The Department of Transportation, through PHMSA, has established rules regarding integrity management programs for interstate oil pipelines, including the Rustler Breaks Oil Pipeline System.
 In recent years, pursuant to these laws and the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011, PHMSA has expanded its regulation of gathering lines, subjecting previously unregulated pipelines to requirements regarding damage prevention, corrosion control, public education programs, maximum allowable operating pressure limits and other requirements.
 Certain of our natural gas gathering lines are federally "regulated gathering lines" subject to PHMSA requirements.
 On April 8, 2016, PHMSA published a notice of proposed rulemaking that would amend existing integrity management requirements, expand assessment and repair requirements in areas with medium population densities and extend regulatory requirements to onshore natural gas gathering lines that are currently exempt.
 On January 13, 2017, PHMSA issued, but did not publish, a similar proposed rule for hazardous liquids (i.e., oil) pipelines and gathering lines.
 It is unclear when or if this rule will go into effect as, on January 20, 2017, the Trump administration requested that all regulations that had been sent to the Office of the Federal Register, but not yet published, be immediately withdrawn for further review.
 In addition, states have adopted regulations, similar to existing PHMSA regulations, for intrastate gathering and transmission lines.
-See "Risk Factors - We May Incur Significant Costs and Liabilities Resulting from Compliance with Pipeline Safety Regulations."
+See "Risk Factors-Risks Related to Laws and Regulations-We may incur significant costs and liabilities resulting from compliance with pipeline safety regulations.